-- 60. Registration and fee.
+- 60. Registration and fee

-- 61. Rules and conditions of registration.
+- 61. Rules and conditions of registration

-- 62. Articles posted without registration.
+- 62. Articles posted without registration

-- 63. Articles wrongly containing securities payable to bearer, banknotes, currency notes, etc. - 64.
-Delivery of registered posted articles. - 65.
-Advice of delivery. - 66.
-Indemnity for loss.
+- 63. Articles wrongly containing securities payable to bearer, banknotes, currency notes etc.

+- 64. Delivery of registered posted articles

+[Subsidian

+65. Advice of delivery

+66. Indemnity for loss

+DADT 14

-PART XIV
+PART 14

 INSURANCE

-Insured Letters
+Insured letters

-- 67. Scope of insurance service.
+67. Scope of insurance service

-- 68. Conditions.
+68. Conditions

-- 69. Special packing conditions.
+69. Special packing conditions

-- 70. Special prohibitions.
+70. Special prohibitions

-- 71. Declarations.
+71. Declarations

-- 72. No redirection.
+72. No redirection

-Insured Parcels
+Insured parcels

-- 73. Scope of insurance service.
+73. Scope of insurance service

-- 74. Conditions.
+74. Conditions

-- 75. Redirection.
+75. Redirection

 General rules and conditions for insured postal articles

-- 76. Posting of insured articles.
+76. Posting of insured articles

-- 77. Insurance fee.
+77. Insurance fee

-- 78. Conditions and rules.
+78. Conditions and rules

-- 79. Delivery.
+79. Delivery

-Compensation for the loss of, abstraction from, or damage to insured postal articles
+Comp pensation for the loss of, abstraction from, or damage to insured posto al articles

-- 80. General conditions.
+80. General conditions

-- 81. Special rules on compensation.
+81. Special rules on compensation

-- 82. Claims for compensation for insured postal articles.
+82. Claims for compensation for insured postal articles

-PART XV

-CASH ON DELIVERY
+CASH-ON-DELIVERY

-- 83. Definitions.
+83. Definitions

-- 84. Scope of service.
+84. Scope of service

-- 85. Limits of value.
+85. Limits of value

-- 86. Fees for service.
+86. Fees for service

-- 87. Despatch fee to be prepaid by the sender.
+87. Despatch fee to be prepaid by sender

-- 88. Rules as to posting.
+88. Rules as to posting

-- 89. Trade charge cannot be altered or cancelled after posting.
+89. Trade charge cannot be altered or cancelled after posting

-- 90. Delivery at post offices.
+90. Delivery at post office

-- 91. Treatment if undelivered.
+91. Treatment if undelivered

-- 92. Return to sender.
+92. Return to sender

-- 93. Payment to sender of trade charge collected.
+93. Payment to sender of trade charge collected

-- 94. Rates of conversion.
+94. Rates of conversion

-- 95. Conditions of payment.
+95. Conditions of payment

-- 96. Responsibility of the Postmaster General.
+96. Responsibility of Postmaster General

+PART 16

+UNDELIVERED AND REDIRECTED POSTAL ARTICLES

+97. Period of retention

+98. Disposal of postal articles refused by addressee

+99. Treatment of undelivered and redirected postal articles, other than parcels

+100. Conditions and rules of redirection